 An Annual Review of academic and research progress is required of all graduate students in the department.
-All students are to submit the completed Annual Review forms by April 15 to the Oncourse Grad Student Site.
+All students are to submit the completed Annual Review forms by April 15.
+Submission procedures will be announced.
 The Graduate Committee may require a student to submit forms earlier than the April 15 deadline as the need arises.
+Appendices http://geology.indiana.edu/education/grad\handbook.html

-Appendices 2 and 3 contain sample copies of M.S. and Ph.D.
+2 and 3 contain sample copies of M.S. and Ph.D.
 Annual Reviews.
-Forms are available on the departmental website under the Education tab and by following links to the Graduate Handbook Appendices.
+These are available on the departmental website as interactive PDF forms under the Education tab and by the following link to the Graduate Handbook Appendices:

+To activate the fillable forms, click on "open in another program" and choose "open in Adobe PDF."

 Completion of the Annual Review forms requires a meeting of the student with the research committee and signatures from committee members and student.
-Students must scan all pages of the review, including the signed forms, and submit as one PDF to the Oncourse Grad Student Site.
-Students who fail to complete their annual review or whose review is unsatisfactory may be placed on academic probation.
-While on academic probation, a student cannot be supported as an Al, RA, or Fellow.
+Students must scan all pages of the review, including the signed forms, and submit as one PDF to the Graduate Service Coordinator.
+Students who fail to complete their annual review are subject to loss of departmental support following a review by the Graduate Studies Committee and the Chair.